 Board Members

-Dr. Keith Parker, Vice Chair
+Dr. Keith Parker, Chair

-Dr. Parker is the founder and CEO of the National Education and Empowerment Coalition, Inc. He is also a professor of sociology and criminal justice at Florida A&M University.
+Dr. Keith Parker is the founder and CEO of the National Education and Empowerment Coalition, Inc. He is also a professor of sociology and criminal justice at Florida A&M University.
 He is author and co-author of numerous articles including Pathways to Reducing Recidivism: Providing Formerly Incarcerated Individuals with Resources to Achieve Attainable Goals in Society (2022), Title VI of the Civil Rights Act of 1964: Implications for Higher Education (2022), Voter Participation in the Absence of the 1965 Voting Rights Act (2021) and Using Microaggression to Examine U.S. Voter Suppression Tactics (2018).

 Keith is listed in Who’s Who in Science and Engineering, Who’s Who Among African Americans, Outstanding Young Men of America, and 2000 Outstanding Scholars of the 20th Century.
 He serves on numerous committees of professional associations and as a reviewer for professional journals.

-Dr. Keith Dwight Parker, known for his dynamic and gentle-giant leadership skills, is highly sought after as a lecturer and diversity facilitator.
+Known for his dynamic and gentle-giant leadership skills, Keith is highly sought after as a lecturer and diversity facilitator.
 He is the recipient of many awards.
 For example, in November 2013, he was inducted into the Delta State University Alumni Association Alumni Hall of Fame inductees; in 2008 he was listed among Cambridge Who’s Who among Executives, Professionals and Entrepreneurs; in 2006 he was presented the Ladies of Elegance Organization, Citizenship Award for Outstanding Contributions and Volunteer Services, Cleveland, MS; in 2003 he was presented the NAACP-Lincoln Chapter, Lenora Letcher Community Service Award, Lincoln, NE; in 2002 he was listed among Who’s Who in America; in 1998 he was presented the First Annual Chancellor’s University of Nebraska-Lincoln “Fulfilling the Dream” Award, University of Nebraska-Lincoln, Lincoln, NE; just to mention a few!

 Rachel earned her Masters in Social Work at Florida State University in 2019, and is the Senior Social Worker at Joseph House.